-If you have opted to join this course, it is the expectation that you attend class in person as required unless you have made alternative arrangements with me prior to the start of class due to illness, medical reasons, or the need to isolate or quarantine due to COVID-19.
+It is the expectation that you attend class in person as required unless you have made alternative arrangements with me prior to the start of class due to illness, medical reasons, [other reasons], or the need to isolate or quarantine due to COVID-19.
 As in any in-person course, attendance and participation are crucial for a complete understanding of course material.
-In the event that you find yourself experiencing COVID-19 related symptoms, I request that you do the following:
+In choosing to attend the University of Denver, you've chosen to join a larger Community of Care, which means you've chosen specific responsibilities-including in this class.
+By enrolling in the University of Denver and in this course, you have agreed: